 students started tuition in the first year of the programme in school year 2019/20.

 takes up two days per week in the Vocational School in Murowana Goślina.

 As of July 2014 Solaris has been co-operating with the Technical University of Poznań (Politechnika Poznańska) and industrial firms of the Wielkopolskie region to carry out a new education programme involving a dual study course.
-The course is run by the Machine Construction and Management Department of the Mechanics and Machine Construction faculty.
+The course is run by the Machine Construction of the Mechanical Engineering faculty.
 A new specialisation - Industrial Engineering - was created for purpose of the programme.
 Apart from lectures and seminars held at the technical university, the study curriculum includes also 6-month summer internships in Solaris and paid a one-day-per-week internship throughout the whole study course.

 “The working time per week is adjusted to the study schedule and is gradually being extended from one to three days per week over the last term of the study course.”

 Recruitment takes place at the end of the second term of the study course.